Mrrvm/WordMorph-AED-Project/README.md

 in defs.h, and use spam((a)) instead of printf(a).

-* To run the script for testing all test files
+* To run the script for testing all test files with time and memory flags, in /res/pal/ directory do

 		$ sh run_all.sh > ../results.txt 2>&1